 Following review by a Workgroup, the Workgroup shall submit a report to the Modification Panel which shall set out or append in full any draft form of Modification Proposal developed by the Workgroup in relation to the Request.

-Following submission of a report under paragraph 11.4.2, the Modification Panel shall consider the report, and in the event that the Modification Panel does not determine that a further assessment be undertaken by the Workgroup, the Code Administrator shall circulate the report to the person making the Request, all Transporters, all Independent Gas Transporters and all Users.
+Following submission of a report under paragraph 11.4.2, the Modification Panel shall consider the report, and in the event that the Modification Panel does not determine that a further assessment be undertaken by the Workgroup, the Code Administrator shall circulate the report to the person making the Request, all Transporters, all Independent Gas Transporters and all Users and the CDSP.

 Where the report submitted in accordance with paragraph 11.4.2 contains a recommendation in the form of a draft Modification Proposal and the Modification Panel: